Monitor Your Application#

 ray_serve_num_multiplexed_models

-The number of models loaded on the current replica.
+Current number of models loaded on the replica.

 ray_serve_multiplexed_models_unload_counter_total